 Periodontal disease can develop as a progression of gingivitis.
 The tissues that support the teeth (gum tissue and bone) is lost, which can result in the teeth becoming loose and they may eventually fall out.

 Periodontal disease is often painless and many people are unaware they have gum disease until the disease is quite severe.
 Unfortunately, there is no cure for periodontal disease and it is therefore important to have regular check-ups and hygienist treatment as advised to prevent the gum disease getting worse.

 Smoking can make gum disease worse.
 Smoking causes a lack of oxygen in the tissues which means the gums aren’t able to heal very well.
 Smokers tend to have more severe and quickly progressing gum disease compared to non-smokers.

 Gum disease and other health conditions

-There is growing scientific evidence that links gum disease with health conditions including diabetes, heart disease, strokes and low birth weight babies.
-This is because bacteria in the mouth is transported around the body via blood and can cause inflammation linked to other conditions.
+There is growing scientific evidence that links gum disease with a number of health conditions including diabetes, heart disease, strokes and low birth weight babies.
+In addition, recent research has suggested a bacteria associated with gum disease (Porphyromonas gingivalis) is a likely cause of Alzheimer's disease.
+Bacteria in the mouth is transported around the body via blood and can cause inflammation linked to other conditions.